Park Ji-yeon: Endorsements

 Shortly after her debut as a singer/actress, Jiyeon was revealed to be a child model who has been active in the industry long before her debut.
-Jiyeon has modeled for various brands and shopping malls prior to her debut including SMART uniform advertisement for which she won the "Model of the Year" (Daesang) award in 2008, the commercial featured other k-idols including F(x)'s Victoria, Shinee's Taemin.
+Jiyeon has modeled for various brands and shopping malls prior to her debut including SMART uniform advertisement for which she won the Model of the Year (Daesang) award in 2008, the commercial featured other k-idols including F(x)'s Victoria, Shinee's Taemin.
 Park also won the silver award at the APM Model Contest in 2007.

-In 2009, Jiyeon was chosen as cover model for the "Love Song" compilation album, a popular 2000s original soundtrack album which sold over 2,000,000 copies in South Korea alone.
+In 2009, Jiyeon was chosen as cover model for the Love Song compilation album, a popular 2000s original soundtrack album which sold over 2,000,000 copies in South Korea alone.
 Jiyeon was chosen as model again the following year.
 In 2010, Jiyeon was selected as a public relations ambassador of the National Pension Service by The Ministry of Health and Welfare.
 According to the national tax service the Ministry of Health and Welfare and affiliated organization, Jiyeon was paid a total of ₩55 million to advertise the service ranking, the highest among female celebrities.
 In August 2016, Jiyeon worked as an advertising model with a cosmetic brand for about ₩360 million (₩30 million per month), the product was a personalized mask pack.
 In 2024, Park, along with senior singer Uhm Jung-Hwa, have been selected as muses for "COMEONSTYLE", reportedly the largest shopping festival held by CJ ONSTYLE.
-The festival will be hosted by both singers in a form of an online show from the 5th to the 14th of April of the same year.
+The festival will be hosted by both singers in a form of an online show from April 5 to April 14 of the same year.

+In 2012, The Voice of The People Newspaper, reported that each of T-ara's member's individual advertising fee is around ₩400 million, one of the highest in the industry.